vertigoala/profile-hub/README.md

       1. Use the matched name instead, which will change the profile name to the matched name; or
       1. Proceed with the name as they entered it, whereby the profile name will be different to the matched name; or
       1. Manually select a matching name, whereby the profile name will be different to the matched name
-   1. If there is no matching name, or more than matching name, then the system will present the user with options to
+   1. If there is no matching name, or more than 1 matching name, then the system will present the user with options to
       1. Proceed with the name as they entered it, whereby the profile will NOT be matched to any name; or
       1. Manually select a matching name, whereby the profile name will be different to the matched name
 1. Once the first step is complete, the system will attempt to match the name against the NSL
    1. If there is a single match, the profile will be automatically matched to that NSL name
       1. If the previous step, for any reason, did not identify the name authority, and the matched NSL name includes the authority, then the profile will use the authority from the NSL.
 This should rarely occur
+      1. The protolog of the NSL name is recorded against the profile and will be displayed under the name on the profile pages.
    1. If there is no match, or multiple matches, then the profile will not be matched to any NSL name

 The user is also able to remove the matched name on the edit profile screen.
 This is useful for cases where the system automatically matched to the wrong name during a bulk import (see below for more information on bulk imports).